Welcome to the Governors section of Heanor Gate Science College. We do hope that you enjoy browsing through our website and learning more about us.

 - Reviewing safeguarding arrangements

 We discussed a range of other ongoing themes such as Health & Safety, Policies and determining our role in external reviews such as Challenge Partners.

-Our Chair meets with other Chairs in The Spencer Academies Trust and provides a feedback report to the Directors of the Trust on the work of the LGB, including celebrations and challenges.
-This network provides the opportunity to find out what's new and what the expectations are on Governors going forward – both from the Trust, Government and Ofsted.
+Our Chair meets with other Chairs in The Spencer Acadmies Trust and provides a feedback report to the Directors of the Trust on the work of the Local Governing Body (LGB), including celebrations and challenges.
+This network provides the opportunity to find out what's new and what the expectations are on Governors going forward - both from the Trust, Government and Ofsted.
 The Chair has also undergone the Leadership Development Programme for Chairs.
-This also provides an opportunity for our Chair to network, learn and share with others across the region.
+This also provides an opportuntiy for our Chair to network, learn and share with others across the region.